arobson/rabbot/README.md

  * `heartbeat` - how often the client and server check to see if they can still reach each other, specified in seconds.
 Defaults to `30` (seconds).
  * `replyQueue` - the name of the reply queue to use.
 Defaults to a queue name unique to the process.
  * `publishTimeout` - the default timeout in milliseconds for a publish call.
+ * `replyTimeout` - the default timeout in milliseconds to wait for a reply.
  * `failAfter` - limits how long rabbot will attempt to connect (in seconds).
 Defaults to `60`.
  * `retryLimit` - limits how many consecutive failed attempts rabbot will make.
 Defaults to 3.